“The thought of being whoever I want is a terrifying thing because I have only ever been who everyone has wanted me to be.”

 I am still amazed at how liberating it is.

-Only lately I realised that this scenario happened only in my mind.
+Only lately I realized that this scenario happened only in my mind.
 The other person might not really know about this.
 They are not mind-readers.
 They didn’t know how I actually feel because I was too afraid to tell them about what I really want.

 What about you?